-Study and Study I Drug Regimen Demogr d and Study End Points Results Demogr aphics Duration strengths to be significantly more effective than vehicle (P <0.0001).
+Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results strengths to be significantly more effective than vehicle (P <0.0001).
 Two trials compared tacrolimus 0.03% and 0.1% vs hydrocortisone 1% and found that tacrolimus was significantly more effective than hydrocortisone when evaluating the proportion of patients clear or achieving excellent improvement at three weeks (P <0.0001).
 One trial compared tacrolimus 0.1% and alclometasone 0.1% and found that tacrolimus was significantly more effective than alclometasone for treating facial dermatitis (P value not reported).
 One trial compared tacrolimus 0.03% and 0.1% and hydrocortisone butyrate 0.1% (a potent TC) and found that the 0.03% tacrolimus was significantly less effective than the hydrocortisone butyrate judged by the proportion of patients clear or achieving excellent improvement at three weeks (P =0.008); but no significant difference was seen between the 0.1% strength of tacrolimus and the hydrocortisone butyrate (P =0.65).
 Two trials compared tacrolimus 0.1% with betamethasone valerate 0.1% or hydrocortisone butyrate 0.1% and found that the tacrolimus was as effective as the TCs in the proportion of patients achieving at least marked improvement (P value not reported).
-One trial compared tacrolimus 0.1% with a regimen of hydrocortisone butyrate 0.1% on the head and neck.
+One trial compared tacrolimus 0.1% with a regimen of hydrocortisone butyrate 0.1% on the trunk and extremities and hydrocortisone acetate 1% on the head and neck.
 It found that tacrolimus was significantly more effective than the combined TC regimen when evaluating the proportion of patients clear or achieving excellent improvement at 12 weeks (P <0.0001).
 Six trials compared tacrolimus 0.1 and 0.03%.
 Three trials found no difference in proportion of patients clear or achieving excellent response at three weeks between the two strengths (P =0.44) and the remaining three found tacrolimus 0.1% to be significantly more effective than the 0.03% strength (P =0.04) at 12 weeks.
 Secondary: Significantly more patients withdrew from treatment in the vehicle groups than with either pimecrolimus or tacrolimus (P <0.05).
 Rates of withdrawal due to adverse effects did not differ significantly in the pimecrolimus group compared to the vehicle group but was significantly higher in